Citi Benefits Handbook

 - Citigroup Business Travel Accident/Medical (BTA/BTM) insurance; and

-- Citigroup Long-Term Care Insurance Plan (if elected coverage prior to January 1, 2012).
+- Citigroup Long-Term Care Insurance Plan (Citigroup plan sponsorship will end February 1, 2019).

 Plan Administrator: The Plans Administration Committee of Citigroup Inc.